-Thinking of selling your home on the Emerald Coast?
+Thinking of selling your home on the Emerald Coast in Rosemary Beach, Seaside, or Blue Mountain Beach?
 It's important to understand that if you expect to make money on your home, you've got to give yourself plenty of time to prepare, and that can mean starting to plan months ahead of the date you'd actually like to move out of your home.
-Here's what to expect when you list your home on The Emerald Coast.
+Here's what to expect when you list your home in the 30A area.

 This is a crucial first step!
-Enlisting the help of an experienced agent who understands your needs to guide you through the process will save you time and a lot of headache - and will of course get your home sold more quickly and for more money than trying to list your home on your own.
+Enlisting the help of Elizabeth Boswell, who understands your needs, to guide you through the process will save you time and a lot of headache - and will of course get your home sold more quickly and for more money than trying to list your home on your own.

 Your real estate agent will do a thorough walkthrough of your home and will likely make recommendations on both minor and major repairs or improvements you should consider.
 Additionally, be proactive about any known maintenance issues to your home, as these will surface during an inspection.